TinoRabe/Blog-Netlify/site/content/post/upcoming-blog-series-advanced-techniques-to-master-powerapps-portals.md

 > This is how you stay on top of the game.

 * Community: Who, what & where to follow
-* Things I do differently today
+* Things I do differently today - Mistake to avoid

 *****